ALIHEBA/Heba_Ali/README.md

 <h1 align="center">Hi 👋, I'm Heba Ali</h1>
 <h3 align="center">A passionate Biomedical Engineer from Egypt</h3>

+- 🔭 I’m currently working **as Research Assistant in the Nile University**

 - 🌱 I’m currently learning **Machine Learning for Graphs, Deep Learning from Stanford University**

 - 👯 I’m looking to collaborate on **Deep Learning and Neurorobotics projects**